ankushaggarwal/pymecht/docs/source/theory_tube.rst

-Given deformation (in terms of inner radius/radius stretch/change in radius, or deformed luminal area), the force measure can be calculated using disp_controlled function.
-Conversely, given pressure difference or force, any of the deformation metric are solved iteratively.
+Given deformation (in terms of inner radius/radius stretch/change in radius, or deformed luminal area), the force measure can be calculated using :py:meth:`SampleExperiment.disp_controlled` function.
+Conversely, given pressure difference or force, any of the deformation metric are solved iteratively via :py:meth:`SampleExperiment.force_controlled` function.

 Lastly, the Cauchy stress tensor can be calculated by calculating the Lagrange multiplier :math:`p` (which will vary across the thickness) by